AaronMNew/HarmoniousCombinations/readme.txt

 Dates of experiments are in YYMMDD format.

-My apologies for the whack code.
-You might be confused by the random pWZYZ names of the plots.
+You might be confused by the random pWXYZ names of the plots.
 At some point I become overwhelmed with copies of all basically-the-same-but-slightly-different plots, so to keep track of the versions I just make a 4-letter random code for the figure.